Peng Shuzhi: Biography

+Following a meeting in August 1927, the Party established its Northern Bureau, which was led by Peng, Cai, and Wang Hebo.

+Peng was expelled from the party in November 1929, together with Chen Duxiu, for supporting Trotskyism.

-In 1949, on the eve of Communist victory in China, Peng fled Shanghai with his family to Hong Kong and then to Saigon, Vietnam in January 1950.
+In 1949, on the eve of Communist victory in China, Peng fled Shanghai with his family to British Hong Kong and then to Saigon, State of Vietnam in January 1950.
 After fellow Trotskyist Liu Jialiang (刘家良) was arrested and killed by Vietnamese agents, in June 1951 Peng fled again to Paris, then the headquarters of the Trotskyist Fourth International.
 In Paris, his daughter Cheng Yingxiang (程映湘) married the French sinologist Claude Cadart.
 They later organized, translated and published Peng's memoirs entitled L’envol du communisme en Chine.
 Peng and his wife moved to the United States in 1972.
-He died in Los Angeles in 1983.
+He died in Los Angeles on the 28th of November, 1983, at 88 years old.